Mental Health Facilities York County, PA

 Angel Center Prtf Residential Treatment Facility

 Angel Center Prtf Residential Treatment Facility is a mental health treatment center in York County, PA, located at 77 Shoe House Road, Building E, 17406 zip code area.
 Angel Center Prtf Residential Treatment Facility provides residential treatment.
-Angel Center Prtf Residential Treatment Facility offers individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents.
-Angel Center Prtf Residential Treatment Facility also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Angel Center Prtf Residential Treatment Facility consist of family psychoeducation, education services and psychosocial rehabilitation services.
+Angel Center Prtf Residential Treatment Facility offers behavior modification, activity therapy and psychotropic medication to children / adolescents.
+Angel Center Prtf Residential Treatment Facility also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services at Angel Center Prtf Residential Treatment Facility consist of family psychoeducation, psychosocial rehabilitation services and education services.

 Lebanon Vamc York Va Outpatient Clinic

 Lebanon Vamc York Va Outpatient Clinic is a mental health clinic in York County, Pennsylvania, located at 2251 Eastern Boulevard, 17402 zip code.
 Lebanon Vamc York Va Outpatient Clinic offers outpatient treatment and telemedicine/telehealth.
-Lebanon Vamc York Va Outpatient Clinic provides integrated dual diagnosis disorder treatment, trauma therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
-Lebanon Vamc York Va Outpatient Clinic also supports people requiring dual diagnosis treatment and veterans.
-Some other services provided by Lebanon Vamc York Va Outpatient Clinic include supported housing, illness management and recovery and chronic disease/illness management.
+Lebanon Vamc York Va Outpatient Clinic provides psychotropic medication, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Lebanon Vamc York Va Outpatient Clinic also supports veterans and people requiring dual diagnosis treatment.
+Some other services provided by Lebanon Vamc York Va Outpatient Clinic include chronic disease/illness management, suicide prevention services and case management.

 Pressley Ridge

 Pressley Ridge is a mental health facility in York County, PA, located at 141 East Market Street, 17401.
-Pressley Ridge provides telemedicine/telehealth and outpatient treatment.
-Pressley Ridge provides trauma therapy, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
-Some other services available at Pressley Ridge include therapeutic foster care and suicide prevention services.
+Pressley Ridge provides outpatient treatment and telemedicine/telehealth.
+Pressley Ridge provides psychotropic medication, group therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
+Some other services available at Pressley Ridge include suicide prevention services and therapeutic foster care.

 Wellspan Philhaven Meadowlands